Hansa Mehta: Global Contributions

 From 1946 to 1948, Mehta served as the vice chancellor of the Shreemati Nathibai Damodar Thackersey Women’s University, and from 1949 to 1958 as the Vice-Chancellor of the Maharaja Sayajirao University of Baroda, making her the first woman to act in that role at an Indian co-educational university.
 The eminent Indian sociologist M N Srinivas was one of the many beneficiaries of her mentorship in his early as a faculty member of the M S University, Baroda.
 As Srinivas recalls, "Under her leadership, the MS University began to be recognized by the cognoscenti as an innovative centre of learning."
 Hansa Mehta was "an unusual person" who wanted "the Baroda University to be a centre of excellence and to be different from other Indian universities...
 She had selected young men and women from all over the country to staff the departments.
 She took a keen interest in the university's functioning and activities, and she had to intervene frequently to see that scholars could get on with their work and the administrative staff did not block their way.
 Several of the latter were men with small minds and could block any attempt at change but they all had a wholesome fear of Mrs Mehta."
-Srivinas himself was appointed as a profesor at a very young age because "Hansa Mehta had taken the risk of appointing an unknown young man in preference to Professor Radhakamal Mukerjee.
+Srivinas himself was appointed as a professor at a very young age because "Hansa Mehta had taken the risk of appointing an unknown young man in preference to Professor Radhakamal Mukerjee.

 The U.N. holds a discussion series in her name, the Dr. Hansa Mehta Dialogue.
 The first installement took place in 2021 and centered on women's economic empowerment following the COVID-19 pandemic.
 The series aims to raise global awareness and conversation about gender equality, women's, and human rights.